dienigma/TheHackingSchool/Assignments/Week_05/README.md

 ```

 **Explanation -** When you add arr3 to the arr2, you are pushing the entire array as an element in the arr2.
 So the last element of arr2 will be arr3.
 Hence, it displays length to be 5 and its last elemtent to be j,o,n,e,s

+## Question 5 - What is a “closure” in JavaScript?
+Provide an example.